-- 162-3.2 CLEARING FENCE LINE.
-All trees, brush, stumps, logs, and other debris which would interfere with the proper construction of the fence in the required location shall be removed a minimum width of 10 feet on each side of the fence centerline before starting fencing operations. - 162-3.3 INSTALLING POSTS.
-All end posts, corner posts and pull posts shall be set in concrete at the required dimensions and depths and at the spacing shown on the Plans.
-Line posts may be either set in concrete as shown on the Plans or driven a minimum of 5 feet embedment.
+162-3.2 CLEARING FENCE LINE.
+All trees, brush, stumps, logs, and other debris which would interfere with the proper construction of the fence in the required location shall be removed a minimum width of 10 feet on each side of the fence centerline before starting fencing operations.

+162-3.3 INSTALLING POSTS.
+All end posts, corner posts and pull posts shall be set in concrete at the required dimensions and driven to the depths and at the spacing shown on the Plans.
+Line posts willmay be either set in concrete as shown on the Plans or driven to the depth shown of the Plans a minimum of 5 feet embedment.
 Pull posts shall have a maximum spacing of 250 feet.